-The speed and convenience that shoppers have come to expect in ecommerce definitely do not come free.
+The speed and convenience that shoppers have come to expect in e-commerce doesn’t come free.
 Returns and exchanges exponentially intensify the problem.

-Returns are often a neglected by-product of ecommerce.
-Without an established returns management process, many online apparel brands feel blindsided when 20% to 30% of the merchandise they sell comes back as a return.
+Returns are often a neglected by-product of e-commerce.
+Without an established return management process, many online apparel brands feel blindsided when 20% to 30% of the merchandise they sell comes back as a return.

-The new reality of ecommerce is that returns are a part of business.
-The problem is, returns are a sphere that have yet to be optimized.
+The new reality of e-commerce is that returns are a part of doing business.
+The problem is, returns are a sphere that has yet to be optimized.

 Step #1: Supply Chain

-As Cook explains, innovations in fulfillment can offer a more tailored customer experience, and also lessen the effect that ecommerce has on the environment.
+As Cook explains, innovations in fulfillment can offer a more tailored customer experience and lessen the impact e-commerce has on the environment.

 Step #2: Secondary Markets

-Aftermarket solutions like B-Stock, Blinq, and BULQ provide retailers a competitive secondary marketfor returned or excess goods.
-This allows companies to recoup as much value as possible from returned products, and ultimately throw less away.
+Aftermarket solutions like B-Stock, Blinq, and BULQ provide retailers a competitive secondary market for returned or excess goods.
+This market allows companies to recoup as much value as possible from returned products and ultimately throw less away.

 These marketplaces help retailers align their profits with their consciences.